lserman/lockdown/README.md

 implementation to whatever you want.
 An Authorizer's only requirement is that it responds to `call(resource, action)` and returns true or false depending on your authorization logic.

-The default authorizers inherit from `Lockdown::Authorizer`, which finds the correct authorizer based on the resource name and then calls `#{action}?` on it.
+The default authorizers inherit from `Lockdown::Authorizer`, who's `call` method finds the correct authorizer based on the resource name and then calls `#{action}?` on it.
 The current record is accessible via `record`, and the current user via `user`.
 Here is a simple example of an authorizer: